dvgis/threebox-es6/examples/README.md

 <img alt="threebox" src="images/raycaster.png" width="50%"><br/>
 - This sample shows how to create 3 objects over a default fill-extrusion composite layer.
 - Enabled built-in raycasting and selection both for fill-extrusion and 3D objects through `enableSelectingFeatures` and `enableSelectingObjects`, all objects can be selected and unselected.
-- Enabled built-in dragging mode for 3D objects through `enableDraggingObjects`, 3D objects are dragabble, once selected, using [Shift] key
+- Enabled built-in dragging mode for 3D objects through `enableDraggingObjects`, 3D objects are dragabble, once selected, using [Shift] key for translation and [Ctrl] for altitude.
 - Enabled built-in rotation mode for 3D objects through `enableRotatingObjects`, 3D objects are rotable on it's vertical axis, once selected, using [Alt] key.
 - Enabled built-in default Labels on altitude both for fill-extrusions and 3D objects through `enableTooltips`.<br/>
 - - - -